- About this policy

 Data driven network management

 Managing the network effectively will rely on making best use of available data on traffic conditions from the growing range of available sources.
-On a day to day basis, efficient network management will continue to develop systems to use information gained from these sources to:
+On a day-to-day basis, efficient network management will continue to develop systems to use information gained from these sources to:

-- Allow network managers to respond quickly and effectively to provide a co-ordinated response to incidents and changing traffic conditions
+- Allow network managers to respond quickly and effectively to provide a co-ordinated response to incidents and changing traffic conditions.

-New technologies can help to gather and disseminate information on conditions on the road network to enable effective management.
+New technologies can help to gather and distribute information on conditions on the road network to enable effective management.
 Other technologies can actively influence driver behaviour to reduce emissions, such as the Green Light Optimal Speed Advisory (GLOSA) system.
 This aims to reduce carbon emissions, fuel consumption, and travel times by avoiding unnecessary stopping at junctions.
 Approaching vehicles are given speed recommendations based on current and future traffic light signal phase timings.